Nordhoff High School

 At the end of the interview Carol said to me “if you’re going to spend time in life it’s best to be happy.
 Don’t you love being alive.
 I love everyday!”
 Hats off to a life well lived.
 It was an honor and a privilege to spend time with this blessed and giving woman.
 Stephen you are a lucky man!

-Our older son is married to a wonderful gal named Joanna, and they have given us two grandchildren: Hayden, 5, and Halle, 1.
-Our younger son is an actor, living in NYC!
+Our older son is married to a wonderful gal named Joanna, and they have given us two grandchildren: Hayden, 11 and Halle, 7.
+Our younger son is an actor, who has been living in NYC since 2005.
+For the past two years, he has been teaching at the University of Kentucky in Lexington (go Wildcats!), although he gets to New York City, frequently, as he owns an apartment there.
+He gets out to CA to see us a couple of times a year!

 Powered by Class Creator